kenesu-h/MbtaCraftLivemap/README.md

 1. Drag and drop the plugin JAR into the `plugins` folder at the root of your Paper server directory
 2. In `plugins/MbtaCraftLivemap/config.yml`, set `api.key` to your MBTA V3 API key
    - You can request one for free at [their portal](https://api-v3.mbta.com/)
+3. The plugin will automatically render the map as the server runs

 ## Build